-Iran Nominal GDP And Real Growth (%)
+Iran Nominal GDP And Real Growth (%)\

-^{}Year Begins in March (Iranian calendar). e/f = BMI estimate/forecast.
+\Year Begins in March (Iranian calendar). e/f = BMI estimate/forecast.
 Source: BMI, UN

 In March 2012, former President Ahmadinejad inaugurated a housing complex in Andimeshk containing 4,000 units.
-Similarly, Iran's northeastern Razavi Khorasan Province reportedly saw the delivery of 3,030 residential units in 2010/11, while a total of 440,000 units were delivered nationwide over the 12-month period.
+Similarly, Iran's north-eastern Razavi Khorasan Province reportedly saw the delivery of 3,030 residential units in 2010/11, while a total of 440,000 units were delivered nationwide over the 12-month period.
 The Iranian government seemingly continues to ramp up residential construction to narrow the country's housing deficit, with 800,000 units planned to be built in rural villages.
+Yet despite the ambitious announcements, the Mehr housing project continues to be the largest in the residential sector.